ottosokpoes-del/vkcmk/README.md

-# 🚗 Premium Car Marketplace
+# 🚜 Premium Grader & Parts Marketplace

-A modern, high-performance React-based car marketplace inspired by Sahibinden.com, featuring a premium design and smooth user experience with **Supabase** backend integration.
+A modern, high-performance React-based grader and parts marketplace featuring Cat and Komatsu brands, with a premium design and smooth user experience with **Supabase** backend integration.

 ## ✨ Features